imalikov/pine_script_docs/source/faq/Times_dates_sessions.rst

 ----------------------------------------------------

 The `timestamp() <https://www.tradingview.com/pine-script-reference/v5/#fun_timestamp>`__ function allows the use of negative argument values and will convert them into the proper date.
-Using a negative month value, for example, will subtract the proper number of months from the result.
+For example, a negative month value will subtract the appropriate number of months from the result.
 We use this feature here to allow us to look back on an arbitrary number of months or years.
-A choice is given to identify the first of the target month, or go back from the current date and time.
+A choice is given to identify the first of the target month or return the result from the current date and time.

 ::